 Phoenix Cloud: Phoenix Cloud is the server component of Phoenix that authenticates and authorizes incoming backup and restore requests from Phoenix agent, installed on your File servers, and redirects it to Phoenix storage for fulfilling the requests.

-- Phoenix Management Console: Phoenix Management Console is a web-based, unified console that provides complete visibility and high-level understanding of the health and status of File servers that you manage, wherever those File servers reside.
+- Phoenix Management Console: Phoenix Management Console is a web-based, unified console that provides complete visibility and the high-level understanding of the health status of File servers that you manage, wherever those File servers reside.
 You can globally view all your File servers located in your storage infrastructure, discover File servers, and configure them for backup, recovery, and archival of data.
-It provides Phoenix administrators ability to –
+It provides Phoenix administrators with an ability to –

 - Register and configure File servers for backup in their organization’s server infrastructure.

 - Control Phoenix activities by defining backup policy, retention policy, and more.